Tlazypanda/cpp-clang-check/README.md

 # cpp-clang-check
-Action to check c++ code using cppcheck and clang
+Action to check c++ code using cppcheck,clang and flawfinder Built by making improvements to https://github.com/smay1613/cpp-linter-action/